righettod/toolbox-codescan/misc/poc01/README.md

 **Decision Flow:**

 **Data Analysis** - Follow the steps below in sequence:
-  1. Identify if the provided text value is a valid source code for the provided name of programming language.
-If it is the case then consider that the provided text value is a not a real secret.
-Otherwise move to the next step.
+  1. Identify if the provided text value is a valid source code for the provided name of programming language:
-  2. Identify if the provided text value is a word that you know.
-If it is the case then consider that the provided text value is a not a real secret.
-Otherwise consider that the value is a real secret.
+    * If yes then consider that the provided text value is a not a real secret.
+    * If no then move to the next step.
+  2. Identify if the provided text value is a **know weak password**:
+    * If yes then consider that the provided text value is a real secret.
+    * If no then move to the next step.
+  3. Identify if the provided text value is a word that **you know**:
+    * If yes then consider that the provided text value is not a real secret.
+    * If no then consider that the provided text value is a real secret.

 **Output Format:**